Fear of Trump comeback stokes misgivings over Biden in Democratic Party

 She also faulted the media for being overly critical of the President and unduly focused on his age.
 “Incomprehensibly, they do not focus on Trump’s age despite the fact that there is only a three-year difference between them,” she said.

-“Steady as it goes, we are full tilt on his re-election!”
+“Steady as it goes – we are full tilt on his re-election!”